Introducing a Timeline: Part

 correlates to the following

-LEVEL: FOUNDATIONS (Grades 1-3) STANDARD 1: HISTORY
+BY LEVEL: FOUNDATIONS (Grades 1-3) STANDARD 1: HISTORY

 Students analyze the human experience through time,